KelenHappy/Korner/frontend/README.md

-# SnapAsk Frontend - Vue 3 Application
+# Korner Frontend - Vue 3 Application

 This is the frontend application for SnapAsk, built with Vue 3, Vite, and Tailwind CSS.